 A smoldering gaze from a stranger across a crowded room…the open admiration of an attractive male coworker who showers you with compliments…a chance encounter with an old girlfriend who confides that she still misses you.
 You’re probably familiar with the delicious frisson of sensual excitement that can accompany such events.
 If you’re single, you may well decide to take things further.
 But what if you are already in a committed relationship?
 Before you let temptation get the better of you, take steps to affair-proof your partnership…

 Remind yourself not to misinterpret an attraction to someone else as a sign that your current relationship must be seriously flawed.
-It is normal to be drawn to almost any person who is charming, handsome, intelligent, accomplished or funny…and it also is normal to feel flattered by this attention and to fantasize about being with that person.
-Such thoughts and feelings are harmless enough—in fact, research suggests that they can even strengthen your bond with your current partner.
+It is normal to be drawn to almost any person who is charming, attractive, intelligent, accomplished or funny…and it also is normal to feel flattered by this attention and to fantasize about being with that person.
+Such thoughts and feelings are harmless enough.
+In fact, research suggests that they can even strengthen your bond with your current partner—at least if you're a woman.
 Reason: Studies show that women’s brains have a built-in faithfulness feature that, when triggered by a flirtatious fantasy, touches off subconscious counterbalancing thoughts of loyalty and commitment.

 Set safe limits.
 Flirtations can be innocent as long as you merely enjoy the electricity without letting things get physical.
 To keep from crossing that line, make a list of the possible consequences of a fling (such as feeling guilty or empty afterward, contracting an STD, getting caught, enduring a painful breakup)…acknowledge how hurt your partner would be if you cheated…remind yourself how much you value your moral integrity.
 If passions get intense, reaffirm your limits by saying, “I am attracted to you, but this is going no farther—I am committed to being faithful to my partner.”